 February 25, 2008 - MPR’s Karl Gehrke talks with Minnesota jazz vocalist Connie Evingson about her CD of songs by Dave Frishberg, an American jazz pianist, vocalist, composer, and lyricist born in St. Paul.
 Gehrke interviews both artists and others about the music compositions.

-May 18, 2007 - The personal stories of several Twin Cities Habitat for Humanity homeowners have been turned into songs for Saturday's Minnesota Chorale "Sing Me a Home" concert.
+May 18, 2007 - MPR's Karl Gehrke reports that the personal stories of several Twin Cities Habitat for Humanity homeowners have been turned into songs for Minnesota Chorale "Sing Me a Home" concert.
 The performance is part of the chorale's outreach program called "Bridges."
-The concert features four local high school choirs singing newly-commissioned works by area composers with texts written by students.
-One of the songs tells the story of a man who escaped war-torn Somalia and found a new life for his family in St. Paul.
-Minnesota Public Radio's Karl Gehrke has more.

 December 21, 2006 - A new exhibit at the University of Minnesota challenges the stereotype of Lutherans as staid, white Scandinavians.
 The recent arrival of immigrants from Latin America, Africa and Asia has created many ethnically diverse Lutheran congregations in the Twin Cities.
 As the exhibit demonstrates, you can hear as well as see the changes.
 Minnesota Public Radio's Karl Gehrke has more.
 The exhibit "A Mighty Fortress Far from Lake Wobegon" is at the U of M's Elmer L. Andersen Library through December 29th.